tytydraco/yessleep/out/The_Funeral_Game_Part_2.md

 “I’m sorry,” he said.

-I want to scream, to shake him by the collar and tell him to go to hell.
+I wanted to scream, to shake him by the collar and tell him to go to hell.
 I wanted to hurt him.
 But I swallowed the venom that had pooled in my mouth.
 I took my time.
 I held it together.

 “Alright,” I sighed.
 “I guess the key is back in the locker now.
 Nobody else can use it again.”